Module 3 of 3 • 5 min • Management & Treatment

 Tier 2: The Manual Override Team — After Thrombosis

 Accounts are actively frozen.
-Time to bring in warfarin.
+Time to bring in warfarin — not the app.

 Tier 3: Security Escort — Obstetric APS